chromium/chromium/android_webview/docs/prerelease.md

   - Updated every 2-3 weeks with minor releases, and every 6 weeks with major releases
 - Beta channel
-  - Available on Android 5 (Lollipop) and later
+  - Available on Android 7 (Nougat) and later
   - Tested before release, but not as extensively as stable
   - One major update ahead of stable, minor updates every week
 - Dev channel